MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/manage-storyline-viva.md

 ### How should I submit feature requests and feedback?
 Feature requests and feedback on the product during preview should be submitted through the in-product feedback dialog boxes.

-Microsoft Support won't be accepting formal feature requests for the Storyline public preview submitted via the Design Change Request (DCR) process during the preview period.
+Microsoft Support won't be accepting formal feature requests for the storyline public preview submitted via the Design Change Request (DCR) process during the preview period.

 ### What severity of cases should be accepted during the preview?
-Please open non-critical (severity B or C) cases during the preview period for break/fix issues affecting the Storyline public preview.
+Please open non-critical (severity B or C) cases during the preview period for break/fix issues affecting the storyline public preview.
 Critical (severity A) cases won't be accepted for preview features.

 ### What steps should I take before reporting a technical problem?
 Before reporting a technical problem to Microsoft Support, please check the following: